LikhithPalya/react-chat-app/README.md

 - **Firebase Authentication:** Secure user authentication and management.
 - **Firebase Firestore:** Real-time database to store and sync chat messages.

-## 📸 Screenshots

-_Include screenshots here to showcase your app's UI and functionality._

 ## 🤝 Contributing

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 Contributions are always welcome!